ethify/CrowdFunding-dapp/README.md

 ## Submission Requirements

-* You should aim for a viable permaweb-based app with the smart contract fully respecting the challenge description.
+- You should aim for a viable permaweb-based app with the smart contract fully respecting the challenge description.

-* The project needs to be open-source and released on GitHub for us to review the entire source.
+- The project needs to be open-source and released on GitHub for us to review the entire source.

+## Evaluation checklist

+- [x] README.md

+* Fund Raising...

+- [x] Creator asking for funds should set a deadline for raising 100% of the funds.
+- [x] Creater should define a Timeline.
+- [x] Funds should split into creater-defined batches, with each being linked to a milstone.
+- [x] If the full amount isn't raised, then balance is automatically returned to the project backers.

+* Fully Funded

+- [x] The first batch of funds is released to the creator to start the project.

+- [x] The creator publishes a report at the end of each milestone.
+- [x] If a majority (perhaps a majority with a quorum, or supermajority) of backers are unsatisfied with the progress, they can then vote to suspend the project, stop future payouts, and return the remaining funds to the backers.
+If completed, the next batch is released to the creator.

+- [x] Follow the same rules until all milestones are completed, and all funds have been distributed, or until backers vote to suspend the project.

 ## Team Members